- 1 1-800-HURT-911® NY Car Accident Attorneys

 Soft Tissue Injuries

-Injuries requiring surgery but without a broken bone, are very serious injuries which are difficult and complicated to prove that they are “legally serious”.
+Injuries requiring surgery but without a broken bone, are very serious injuries that are difficult and complicated to prove that they are “legally serious”.
 If your attorney and doctor do not properly document the diagnosis and treatment of your injury, your case will be dismissed because of the plaintiff’s failure to prove that it is a serious injury, even if you had surgery!

 Do you think your knee injury, shoulder injury, back injury, or neck injury is serious?
 We say YES!